-Linda La is a multidisciplinary artist, teacher and curator from the Boogie Down Bronx of New York.
-Her work explores the complexities of living as a transgender woman of color in today’s America.
-With origins in both Black America and the English/Spanish-speaking Caribbean, Linda's transnational experience of living at the intersection of embodied, social, and national borders hones in on the critiques of hegemonic power.
+Linda La is a multidisciplinary artist from the Bronx, NY, whose work explores the complexities of living as a transgender woman of color in today’s America.
+With origins in both both Black America and the English/Spanish-speaking Caribbean, Linda's transnational experience of living at the intersection of embodied, social, and national borders hones in on the critiques of hegemonic power.
+As a performing artist and author, Linda's work intervenes with confidence, politicized anger, and grace into a symbolic and literal economy which would otherwise render her bound and gagged.

-Through workshop facilitation and communal performances, Linda uses her autobiographical work to create greater social consciousness around transgender issues.
+Through workshop facilitation and communal performances, Linda has used her autobiographical work to create greater social consciousness around transgender issues.
 In addition to her creative work, she has long served her community for nearly a decade working with organizations such as the Hetrick-Martin Institute, The Possibility Project, El Puente Leadership Center, Safe Space, Safe Horizon, Voices Unbroken and the Ali Forney Center where she served LGBT homeless youth as their first Arts Programming and Community Outreach Coordinator in 2018.
 She even helped organize AFROPUNK’s Trans Justice March of 2015.
 She has extensive experience working with runaway/homeless youth, injection drug users, young people who have been incarcerated and victims of commercial sex and drug trafficking, specializing in providing LGBT services.
-As a performing artist, musician, teacher and writer, Linda's work intervenes with confidence, politicized anger, and grace into a symbolic and literal economy which would otherwise render her bound and gagged.